Amish Country Poor Man’s Hamburger Steaks

 - 1 can water (use soup can)

-Place patties in baking dish.
-If making more than 6 patties, layer them – see photo above.
-Pour gravy evenly over patties, bake covered with foil on middle rack of oven for 1 hour or until the steak patties are well done, reaching a safe internal minimum tempertaure of 160 degrees f.
+- Place patties in baking dish.
+If making more than 6 patties, layer them.
+Pour gravy evenly over patties, bake covered with foil on the middle rack of the oven for 1 hour or until the steak patties are well done, reaching a safe internal minimum temperature of 160 degrees f.

-*If you are making more than 6 patties and need to layer them, turn the top layer of patties over one time, half way through baking – this was recommended by Lee Ann Miller’s recipe for Ohio’s Amish Recipes, Poor Man’s Steaks, to insure even cooking.
-Her recipe does not call for covering while baking.
-I opted to cover to prevent mess from splattering.
+- *If you are making more than 6 patties and need to layer them, turn the top layer of patties over one time, halfway through baking to insure even cooking.

 - This recipe makes a good amount.
 Unless you are feeding six people, you will most likely have leftovers – but don’t worry, the leftovers are great!
 If you want to make less, you can easily cut this recipe in half.

-- The two recipes I adapted this from, one called for covering, the other did not.
-I opted to cover.
+- The two recipes I adapted this recipe from, one called for covering, the other did not.
+I opted to cover to prevent splattering.

 - If you love mushrooms, try adding a small can of sliced mushrooms (or use fresh) for even more mushroom flavor.